smaremanda/add-in-docs/reference/excel/range.md

 #### Examples

-Note: The grid properties of the Range (values, numberFormat, formulas) contain `null` because the range in question is unbounded.
+Note: the grid properties of the Range (values, numberFormat, formulas) contains `null` since the Range in question is unbounded.

 ```js